YoBii/HullBreakerCompany/release/README.md

 For example with vanilla moon configuration you can't get Jester event on Experimentation because Jesters don't spawn there.
 Set Jester rarity to `1` or any larger number to allow the Jester event to occur.

-### Ambiguous event messages
-All event long and short messages in game chat are more ambigous i.e. less obvious.
-Basically I tried to fit the whole "Notes about this moon"-thing without giving away the exact event.
-For example all events that increase monster spawn rates have the same message.
-Telling you something about a large number of likely hostile life forms.
-So even if you know all the events you don't know whether it's spiders, lizards, slimes or bees you have to expect.

 ### Config file
 Reorganized and restructured - allowing for more customization.
 Hopefully you'll find some settings more intuitive.
 Mainly putting this here so you remember to check your config :)